finos/datahelix/generator/docs/ProfileValidation.md

 There are a number of checks performed depending on the constraint applied.
 Below we explain them.

-Further details about what constraints are available and how to use them can be found at: ../../docs/EpistemicConstraints.md
+Further details about what constraints are available and how to use them can be found in [Epistemic Constrainds documentation](../../docs/EpistemicConstraints.md).

 ## Type validation